yacinehechmi/YellowScraper/README.md

 # yellow-scraper
-- This is a python scraper that retrieves restaurant listings data from yellowpages.com and stores it in a postgres database The scraper take in as parameters the number of page(s) to fetch in each city, and a list of city(s) desired to be fetched
+- This project is part of my studies of Data Engineering, This is a python scraper that retrieves restaurant listings data from yellowpages.com and stores it in a postgres database
-- The scraper can also discover nearby cities by scraping the nearby cities section.
+The scraper fetches data based on a list of city(s) and the number of page(s) requested for each city, it can also discover nearby cities by scraping the nearby cities section.
 ## Prerequisites
 - Python 3.x
 - Conda